-Object Description • LAG Select LAG number from this drop-down list Name Indicates each LAG name • Туре Indicates the trunk type Static: Force aggregated selected ports to be a trunk group.
+Object Description • LAG Select LAG number for this drop down list.
+Name Indicates each LAG name. • Туре Indicates the trunk type Static: Force aggregated selected ports to be a trunk group.
 LACP: LACP LAG negotiate Aggregated Port links with other LACP ports located on a different device.
 If the other device ports are also LACP ports, the devices establish a LAG between them.
-Ports Select port number from this drop-down list to establish Link Aggregation
+Ports Select port number for this drop-down list to establish Link Aggregation.